 This page is dedicated to providing you with an overview on the ABTA Code of Conduct.

 The ABTA Code of Conduct is continually updated.
 The Code is designed to import a standard level of professional behaviour that you can expect from your travel agent or tour operator, if they are members of ABTA.

-In the last couple of years, the Code has undergone several revisions.
+The Code has undergone several revisions in recent years.
 It is essential that you check the Code before making a complaint.
 If the Code published on the ABTA website is dated after your travel date, or the date on which you made your booking, then you should contact ABTA for a copy of the previous Code of Conduct.

 There is also a further document 'Guidance on the Application of the Code of Conduct' which should also be referred to.

 ABTA requires that its members comply with the code of conduct of the association.

 You should consider these rules when complaining about the actions of a tour operator, and how they apply to the circumstances of your complaint.
 The following is a summary of only some of the rules: